 The Hurricane Warning

 “A Hurricane Warning is in effect for Tobago.
-This means there is a higher potential for hurricane conditions, including sustained winds in excess of 100 km/h, within the warning area, in this case within the 24 hours.
-As of 11 am today, Hurricane Beryl was located near 10.7°N 54.9°W, approximately 640km east-southeast of Tobago, moving westward near 34 km/h.
-As Beryl approaches the southern Windwards on Monday, there is a high chance (70-80%) of hurricane-force winds impacting Tobago from early Monday morning.
+This means there is a higher potential for hurricane conditions, including sustained winds in excess of 100 KM/H, within the warning area, in this case within the (next) 24 hours.
+As of 11:00 AM today, Hurricane Beryl was located near 10.7°N 54.9°W, approximately 640 KM east-southeast of Tobago, moving westward near 34 KM/H. As Beryl approaches the southern Windwards on Monday, there is a high chance (70-80%) of hurricane-force winds impacting Tobago from early Monday morning.
 Heavy showers and thunderstorms are likely from midnight tonight, and sea conditions will become choppy and rough.
-The next update will be at 2 pm today (Sunday 30th June 2024) or earlier if necessary.” according to the Trinidad and Tobago Meteorological Service.
-This “warning” status takes into account the possibility of the event occurring.
-This weather event is likely.
+The next update will be at 2:00 PM today (Sunday, June 30th, 2024) or earlier if necessary.” according to the Trinidad and Tobago Meteorological Service.

 Why am I under a Hurricane Watch or Warning?